 The NaturSoft Water Softener Alternative also comes in the above 2 sizes.
 It is marginally cheaper than their salt system but still well over a grand in price.

 That really is the defining feature of Pelican water treatment systems.
 They are very expensive!
-You do get great quality for the price but for many, the price is prohibitive.
+You do get great quality for the price but for many, the price is prohibitive and that is why it is one of the best water softener companies around the world.

 Let’s take a closer look at their ‘alternative’ system.